Apostolic Vicariate of Sahara: History

 The Sahara is a vast desert of northern Africa, measuring about 932 miles from north to south and 2484 miles from east to west, and dotted with oases which are centres of population.
-Eight years after the journey of the French explorer Henri Duveyrier (1859–61), which had important scientific results, Pope Pius IX on 6 August 1868 appointed the Archbishop of Algiers, Mgr Charles Lavigerie, delegate Apostolic of the Sahara and the Sudan.
+Eight years after the journey of the French explorer Henri Duveyrier (1859–61), which had important scientific results, Pope Pius IX on 6 August 1868 appointed the Archbishop of Algiers, Charles Lavigerie, as delegate Apostolic of the Sahara and the Sudan.
 In the same year the Jesuits established themselves at Laghouat, the extremity occupied by French arms.
-In 1871 they sent to Mgr Lavigerie a long report in which they advocated the establishment of dispensaries and schools.
-In 1872 Father Charmetant and two other White Fathers (Missionary Fathers of Africa of Algiers) replaced the Jesuits at Laghouat.
-In 1873 the White Fathers established themselves at Biskra, Ouargla, Touggart and Gerryville.
+In 1871 they sent to Lavigerie a long report in which they advocated the establishment of dispensaries and schools.
+In 1872, Charmetant and two other White Fathers (Missionary Fathers of Africa of Algiers) replaced the Jesuits at Laghouat.
+In 1873, the White Fathers established themselves at Biskra, Ouargla, Touggart and Gerryville.
 Later a station was founded at Melili in M'zab.

 Two successive attempts were made by the White Fathers to reach the Sudan region by crossing the Sahara, thus reaching Timbuktu, a large market for black slaves, there to join in the struggle against slavery.
-The first attempt was made in December, 1878, by Fathers Menoret, Paulmier and Bouchand; they were slain in April, 1876 by their Touarag guides, being the first martyrs of the Society of White Fathers, and the cause of their beatification was introduced at Rome in 1909.
+The first attempt was made in December, 1878, by Menoret, Paulmier and Bouchand; they were slain in April, 1876 by their Touarag guides, being the first martyrs of the Society of White Fathers, and the cause of their beatification was introduced at Rome in 1909.
 After this disaster the White Fathers founded two stations, not farther north in the desert, but to the north-east, at Tripoli and Ghadames, both in Libya.
 The massacre of the explorer Flatters and his companions (1880–81) did not discourage the White Fathers in their second attempt to cross the Sahara.
-In 1881 Father Richard set out from Ghadames, having become so Arabian in speech and bearing that no one suspected his nationality.
-He intended to establish himself with Fathers Morat and Pouplard at Ghat in the midst of the Libyan desert, but all three were assassinated.
+In 1881, Richard set out from Ghadames, having become so Arabian in speech and bearing that no one suspected his nationality.
+He intended to establish himself with Morat and Pouplard at Ghat in the midst of the Libyan desert, but all three were assassinated.